hexalang/Hexa/docs/reference.md

 # Hexa Syntax Reference

-This document is a draft of the Hexa syntax reference.
+This is a living document of the Hexa syntax reference.
 It is not yet complete and may change.

 > Hexa is your missing bridge between the worlds of high-level expressiveness and low-level control.

 It does not correspond to the full actual syntax of Hexa yet.
-It's a draft of the syntax changes that will be released in the future.
+It represents the syntax changes that will be released in the future.
 The compiler already released on the GitHub will catch up ASAP.

 Below is a comprehensive list of the syntax elements of Hexa.
 Every syntax element is shown with an examples of all possible variations.